MMesch/cmap_builder/README.md

 * 2D colormap designer based on the 3D animation software blender

 ## Installation
-* the module can be installed directly from github using:
+The module can be installed directly from github using:
 ```
 pip install git+https://github.com/MMesch/cmap_builder.git
 ```